Mohammad Montazeri: Early life and education

 Born in Najafabad in 1944, Montazeri was the oldest son of Grand Ayatollah Hossein Ali Montazeri.
 He had two brothers and two sisters.

-In 1963 Montazeri attended religious seminars in Qum together with his long-term confidant Mehdi Hashemi and Mehdi's brother Hadi Hashemi who future husband of Montazeri's sister.
+In 1963, Montazeri attended religious seminars in Qom together with his long-term confidant, Mehdi Hashemi, and Mehdi's brother, Hadi Hashemi, who would be the future husband of Montazeri's sister.

 Career and activities

 Montazeri was a low-ranking and radical cleric.
 He began opposition activities against Mohammad Reza Pahlavi after the June 1963 events that led to the exile of Khomeini.
 His father and he were both arrested by the Shah's security forces in March 1966.
 In prison Mohammad was tortured and released in 1968.
-He left Iran for Pakistan.
-Then he settled in Najaf, Iraq, in 1971 and stayed there until 1975.
+He left Iran for Pakistan, and then he settled in Najaf, Iraq, in 1971, and stayed there until 1975.
 Next he lived in Afghanistan and in other cities of Iraq.

-He headed an armed group that was based in Syria and Lebanon and fought against Israeli forces.
-The group, namely People's Revolutionary Organization of the Islamic Republic of Iran, was founded by Montazeri and Ali Akbar Mohtashamipur with the aim of assisting liberation movements in Muslim countries.

-Montazeri was trained in the Fatah camps in Lebanon.
-In addition, he fought with the Palestinian Liberation Organization (PLO) and other Palestinian and Shiite armed groups in the country.
-Montazeri was one of the three Iranian key officials along with Mostafa Chamran and Mohtashamipur who strengthened Iran's commitment to Lebanon.
-He was called Abu Ahmad by Lebanese people.
+Montazeri headed the People's Revolutionary Organization of the Islamic Republic of Iran, an armed group that was based in Syria and Lebanon and fought against Israeli forces.
+Founded by Montazeri and Ali Akbar Mohtashamipur, the group aimed to assist liberation movements in Muslim countries.
+Trained in the Fatah camps in Lebanon, Montazeri fought with the Palestine Liberation Organization (PLO) and other Palestinian and Shi'ite armed groups in the country, and was called Abu Ahmad.
+He was one of the three Iranian key officials along with Mostafa Chamran and Mohtashamipur who strengthened Iran's commitment to Lebanon.
+Montazeri, Mohtashamipur, and Jalal al-Din Farsi suggested that Iranian army should be sent to southern Lebanon to fight the Israeli army which had been invading the region.
+Their proposal was not endorsed by the Amal Movement which considered it as an interference in Lebanon's internal affairs.
 Montazeri also travelled to Europe during this period.

-In 1978 he occupied the Mehrabad airport of Tehran with his 200 armed followers and demanded to go to Libya to search for Musa Al Sadr, a Lebanese Shia cleric who disappeared in Libya in August 1978.
+In the mid-1970s Montazeri formed his base in Syria and continued his close relations with the PLO and the Libyan ruler Muammar Gaddafi’s secret service.
+In 1978 he occupied the Mehrabad Airport of Tehran with his 200 armed followers and demanded to go to Libya to search for Musa Al Sadr, a Lebanese Shia cleric who disappeared in Libya in August 1978.
 He visited Ayatollah Khomeini when the latter was in exile in Paris.
-Before the 1979 Iranian revolution he was one of the people who promoted the idea of the establishment of the Islamic Revolutionary Guards.
+Before the 1979 Iranian revolution Montazeri was one of the people who promoted the idea of the establishment of the Islamic Revolutionary Guards.